 Caroline joined GFI from Celestial Seasonings where she served as Director of Marketing.
 With a background in brand management, finance, and consulting, she is intimately familiar with the challenges and opportunities of the food business.
 She brings this expertise to GFI where she’s ushering in a new era of plant-based business opportunity, assisting companies in bringing plant-based products to a broader consumer base.

 We caught up with her for a crash course on how to sell plant-based products—and eventually clean meat—to the mainstream consumer.

-What’s your specialty as a senior marketing manager at GFI?
+What’s your specialty at GFI?